ianscottmartin/pokemonapp/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Description is Single Page application app made by create-react app exploring data on Pokemon from pokemon api
+Description : This is a Single Page application app made by create-react app exploring data on Pokemon from pokemon api

 How to load site/app